How to Choose the Best Type of Bed

 Commonly Asked Questions

-1. Should I keep the wheels of the hospital bed locked or unlocked?
+1. Should I keep the wheels locked or unlocked?

 You always want to keep the side rails up except for when you get in and out of bed.
-3. How do I use a hospital bed?
+3. How do I use the bed?

 Always follow the manufacturer's instructions for operation.
 4. Will Medicare cover my purchase from Vitality Medical?